Updated: Dec 3, 2021

 Work Carried Out

 The following formulations were prepared by initially mixing on a high-speed mixer and then processed further on a laboratory bead mill.
-Analysis and comparison of the performance were made in terms of the dispersion rheology and stability and also an assessment of the film properties was undertaken.
+Analysis and comparison of the performance were made in terms of the dispersion rheology and stability.
+Also, an assessment of the film properties was undertaken.

 The viscosity was analysed over time using a Brookfield viscometer.

-Rheology is a very important parameter as the formulator requires a dispersion that flows and is easily pourable.
+Rheology is an important parameter as the formulator requires a dispersion that flows and is easily pourable.
 Also, another consideration is stability over time.
 A good stable dispersion should maintain good rheology after prolong storage and should not settle out.

-The viscosity profile over a period of time shows that the Lansperse UV86 compares with the standard Lansperse DS200W, even though it is slightly higher in viscosity.
+The viscosity profile over some time shows that the Lansperse BA6 compares with the standard Lansperse DS200W, even though it is slightly higher in viscosity.
 This may be a dosage factor and we recommend a ladder series of studies to achieve the correct dosage.

 Both pigmented paint formulations were cast on the card as follows: